nemectad/mynumerics/README.md

 5. All done.

-Now you should by able to access the methods contained in the module simply by typing
+Now you should be able to access the methods contained in the module simply by typing
 ```python
 import mynumerics as mn
 ```